Broadoak Primary School

 Assessment

 At Broadoak Primary School, we believe that in order for all our children to be successful learners then assessment for learning must be at the heart of everything we do.
 The primary purpose of assessment is to inform the next steps in teaching and learning in order for us to ensure every individual fulfils their maximum potential.
 Assessment provides the basis of informed teaching, helping pupils to overcome difficulties and ensuring that teaching builds upon what has been learnt.
 It is also the means by which pupils understand what they have achieved and what they need to work on.
-At Broadoak we have a robust assessment and tracking system, which reflects the National Curriculum 2014, and uses a carefully planned combination of formative and summative assessment.
+At Broadoak, we have a robust assessment and tracking system, which reflects the National Curriculum 2014, and uses a carefully planned combination of formative and summative assessment.

 Assessment in Key Stage One and Key Stage Two

 At Broadoak Primary, we use the Broadoak Backpack statements to track children's progress in all areas of the curriculum from Year One to Year Six.
-These are available in the curriculum section of our website.
+These are available on each class page in the learning section of our website.
 For each year group, the Broadoak Backpacks outline the Age Related Expectations (ARE’s), a set of statements which clearly outline the skills and knowledge that a child should achieve by the end of a particular year.
 At the end of the academic year, the total number of age related expectations a child has met will then be converted into an end of year judgement.
 The end of year judgement will report as to whether a child is ‘Below‘, Secure' or 'Exceeding' for their year group expectations.

 Phonic Screening Check - Year One